vickvasquez/modelorama/README.md

 2. Generate  migrations from schema differences `bin/db migrate --make`
 3. Save a snapshot from the whole schema `bin/db migrate --apply "optional description"`

-Every time you change something on your models you MUST repeat the steps 2 and 3, preferrably doing fewer changes at once.
+Every time you change something on your `schemas` you MUST repeat the steps 2 and 3, preferably doing fewer changes at once.